-Students are responsible to organize their flights as wellas cover the transportation cost to Germany and back.
+Students are responsible for organizing their flights and any additional transportation costs to Germany and back.

 Students should plan to budget approximately USD 1,000 - 1,400 for roundtrip air travel to Germany.
 Fares will vary based upon the flight path, time the flight was booked, airline provider, etc.